 All seeds, and subsequent participant/recruiters, must not recruit anyone other than peers they know personally who are MSM.
 These recruits will come to the site and, if they are eligible and agree to participate, will undergo the study's screening procedures before becoming recruiters themselves.
-Participants will return approximately two weeks later for a second visit, during which they will be reimbursed for the coupons that were brought back to the clinic by other MSM.
-During this second visit a post-recruitment questionnaire will be administered to characterize how many people in total were approached in the distribution of the three coupons and the characteristics (e.g., age, race) of those who did and did not accept a coupon.
+Participants will return to the clinic to be reimbursed for the coupons that were brought back to the clinic by other MSM.
+In addition, a post-recruitment questionnaire will be administered to characterize how many people in total were approached in the distribution of the coupons and the characteristics (e.g., age, race) of those who did and did not accept a coupon.

-If necessary, more than 2700 MSM will be recruited via DC-RDS to achieve the required sample size for enrollment.
-Conversely, recruitment will continue until at least 2700 MSM are screened (even after the CM intervention and SOC control arms are fully enrolled), so that the DC-RDS-related endpoints can be fully assessed.
+If necessary, more than 2700 MSM will be recruited via DC-RDS and DR to achieve the required sample size for enrollment.